-In this blog post, we’ll answer the question, “What’s an opt-in page?”
-We’ll also explore the difference between a landing page vs. opt-in page.
-Then, we’ll share 6 opt-in page examples for B2B SaaS.
+In this blog post, we’ll answer the question, “What’s an opt-in landing page?”
+We’ll also share 6 opt-in landing page examples for B2B SaaS.

 2. Persuasive copy

 Compelling, benefit-driven opt-in page copy can boost your conversion rates.
-This sample opt-in page from Splunk shows readers how they can achieve the same success as heavy hitters like Nasdaq, Slack and Dominos by downloading the content.
+This example opt-in landing page from Splunk shows readers how they can achieve the same success as heavy hitters like Nasdaq, Slack and Dominos by downloading the content.

 3. Social proof

 Opt-in landing page examples that include customer logos allow you to leverage social proof to drive downloads.
 You can also use social proof to demonstrate the caliber of your customers or the size of your user base.
 Or, include testimonials to increase your credibility, like this example from Paycom.